Skip to Main Site Navigation Skip to Content Skip to Footer

 Successful Interviewing

 Preparation and practice are vital to interview success.
-That said, we encourage you to use the mock interview tool on your ECN profile or schedule an appointment for a mock interview with our office to start developing your interview skills.
+That said, we encourage you to use our virtual mock interview tool Big Interview or schedule an appointment for a mock interview with our office to start developing your interview skills.
 You may also use our Interviewing Guide to help in your preparation process.

 The Interview Process